SoftUni-Internal/interactive-content/EN/05-Table-Relations/01-Database-Desing.md

 [/slide]

-[slide]
+[slide hideTitle]

 ## Identification of Relationships

-As you know MySQL is a relational database

-and that means it keeps the entities in its database and keeps track of them by making relations between different tables.
+As you know MySQL is a relational database and that means it keeps the entities in its database and keeps track of them by making relations between different tables.

 **Relationships are dependencies between the entities.**